-- 1. Although the engine was lubricated at the factory, it is important that you lubricate the chassis before operation.
-Lightly grease the outside idler and drive gears (marked "G" in Fig. 7 on pg.
-13) with lithium-based grease to prevent them from squeaking and premature wear.
-Use light household oil and follow the lubrication points (marked "L" in Fig. 5 on pg.
-12).
-Do not over-oil.
-Use only a drop or two on each pivot point. - 2.
-Prime the operating smoke unit with smoke fluid before operating.
-Add 15-20 drops of smoke fluid through the smokestack (see Fig. 2 on pg.
-10), then gently blow into the stack to eliminate any air bubbles in the fluid. - 3.
-If you choose not to prime the unit with fluid, turn the smoke unit switch located under the engine to the OFF position (see Fig. 3 on pg.
-10).
-Running the engine without a primed smoke unit may cause damage.
-See the "ProtoSmoke Unit Operation" section of this book for more information on smoke unit maintenance.
+Although the engine was lubricated at the factory, it is important that you lubricate the chassis before operation.
+Lightly grease the outside idler and drive gears (marked "G" in Fig. 3 on pg.
+10) to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 2 on pg.
+10. Do not over-oil.
+Use only a drop or two on each pivot point.